-Having sold over a million head collars worldwide to dog owners just like you, we can explain exactly what a head collar is and if it is the right training aid for you and your dog.
+In this post, we’re going to explain what a head collar is and help you decide if it is the right training aid for you and your dog.

+Happy dogs and happy owners.
 Let's get started.

 What is a head collar?